 I began to seek out a unified theory of why collaboration works—or doesn’t—across organizations.
 And my realization is that it’s not just about the technology at your fingertips or mandates from the C-suite.
 Collaboration comes down to one thing, a force that’s complex, essential and invisible: Trust.

 Why trust matters:

 Trust eats strategy, technology, roles, and incentives for breakfast.
-But let’s acknowledge that trust comes in many flavors:
+But let’s acknowledge that trust comes in many flavours:

 Reciprocity: That unspoken trust between strangers, that can have monumental impacts.
 Think of that the next time speeding headlights pass you on a dark highway with nothing but a yellow strip of paint to protect you.

 Predictability: When you’re certain that your house won’t collapse on you because it was built on a solid foundation – plus it hasn’t collapsed before.

 Value Exchange: The confidence that the $5 bill in your wallet will still be able to buy that latte tomorrow.

 Trust in Institutions: Faith that groups will do what they’re tasked with, which has been waning for years.
 (I’m looking at you, US Congress, at 12%—the lowest of them all.)